 Moving up to the SL nets leather upholstery, a one-touch powerliftgate, a power-adjustable driver's seat and 18-inch aluminum-alloy wheels.
 The aforementioned DVD package is available as a no-charge option on the SL.

-The LE trim adds a navigation system, a 13-speaker Bose sound system, the DVD package, a power-adjustable front passenger seat and a blind-spot warning system.
-Newly standard for the latest model year is an "AroundView" camera system that affords 360-degree views around the car during parking maneuvers.
+The Platinum trim adds a navigation system, a 13-speaker Bose sound system, the DVD package, a power-adjustable front passenger seat and a blind-spot warning system and Moving Object Detection (described below).
+Also standard is an "AroundView" camera system that affords 360-degree views around the car during parking maneuvers.

 All Quest models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.